roryprimrose/ModelBuilder/design.md

 | `ImmutableQueue<T>` | `IImmutableQueue<T>` |
 | `ImmutableStack<T>` | `IImmutableStack<T>` |

+**User-defined collection types.** A concrete, accessible, non-abstract type with a public parameterless constructor that either derives from one of the mutable Add-based or keyed kinds above (for example `class WidgetBag : Collection<Widget>`) or implements `ICollection<T>` / `IDictionary<TKey, TValue>` directly (for example a hand-written `IList<T>` implementation) is classified with the matching shape and built as *itself* — constructed via its own parameterless constructor and populated through its own (inherited or implemented) mutator — rather than being discarded as an ordinary class with no settable members.
+This does not extend to the read-only wrapper or immutable kinds, since those have no usable parameterless constructor to build a subclass through.
+A type that doesn't qualify (abstract, no parameterless constructor, or matches no known shape) falls back to being populated as an ordinary class from its settable members, as before.

 **Construction strategy per kind:**

 - **Array** builds directly into a `T[]` of the chosen count, one indexed `Build<T>` call per slot.